top of page

 Thank you for supporting electronics recycling in your area!

-We could not reach so many people and remain a free service without the commitment of people like yourself.
+We couldn't reach so many people and remain a free service without the commitment of people like yourself.

 This page is your resource centre.
 We'll continue to update it and make more resources available as we go along and learn what works and what doesn't.